 In the DiGiT group we spend our time learning, designing and receiving hands on experience in the media industry.
 If you enjoy spending your extra time working on cool projects, then this is the place for you.
 We do anything from 3d animation, Flash animation, posters, and video productions.
 We have worked on projects for use within the University and for local businesses in the surrounding communities.
 There are plenty of opportunities for real world experience outside of the classroom.

 The Drag Club was started to give students who are interested in Drag Racing a place to meet.
-Student involvement can range from maintaining the school’s three drag cars to racing their own cars at several races planned over the summer.
+Student involvement can range from maintaining the school’s drag car to racing their own cars at several races planned over the summer.
 Some of the club members even work on outside teams while still in school to gain valuable experience.
-Meetings are held every other week in the 600 building.
+Meetings are held every week in the 600 building.

 Transfer students who meet the qualifications for membership may be inducted after they have completed a minimum of one term of work in the College of Business in which the chapter is located provided their overall record, in the judgment of the collegiate chapter, is of Kappa Beta Delta caliber.